Caligula (horse): 1920: three-year-old season

 Caligula earned £7,941 in 1920, making him the second most financially successful horse of the season behind the 1000 Guineas winner Cinna.

 It was reported that Goculdas had imported Caligula in late September to India with the intention of racing him at least once (in the Viceroy's Cup) before standing him at stud.
 Later reports suggested that Goculdas had brought the colt to India simply to look at him before returning Caligula to England to begin his career as a breeding stallion.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Caligula an "inferior" winner of the St Leger.

 Stud record

-Caligula stood as a breeding stallion in Britain, Germany and France, with his last foals being born in 1938.
+Caligula stood as a breeding stallion in Britain and Germany, with his last foals being born in 1938.
 He had fertility problems throughout his stud career and sired few foals, but did get some good winners including The Consul (Yorkshire Cup).